AguilarKevin/AguilarKevin/README.md

 Hi, There, I'm Kevin, I'm a 20 year old software engineer asociated at [Nerdify](https://getnerdify.com).

-I describe myself as a resourceful web developer, who loves coding, focused on creating modern and interactive websites, open source, and the web platform.
+I describe myself as a resourceful software engineer, who loves coding, focused on creating modern and interactive websites, open source, and the mobile platform.
 I like to create and contribute to open source projects.
 That helps me to learn a ton of new stuff, to grow as a developer.